-DeviceLock DLP Suite provides both contextual AND content-based controls for maximum leakage prevention at minimum cost.
+DeviceLock DLP provides both contextual AND content-based controls for maximum leakage prevention at minimum cost.
 Its multi-layered inspection and interception engine provides granular control over a full range of data leakage pathways and will further ensure that no sensitive data is escaping through content analysis and filtering that can be applied to endpoint data exchanges with removable media, Plug-n-Play devices, printers, email, web and other network communications.

-With DeviceLock DLP Suite, security administrators can precisely match access rights to job function with regard to transferring, receiving and storing data on media attached to corporate computers or through network protocols.
+With DeviceLock DLP, security administrators can precisely match access rights to job function with regard to transferring, receiving and storing data on media attached to corporate computers or through network protocols.
 The resulting secure computing environment allows all legitimate user actions to proceed unimpeded while blocking any accidental or deliberate attempts to perform operations outside of preset bounds.

 How To Manage And Control DLP System?

-DeviceLock DLP Suite provides a straightforward approach to DLP management that allows security administrators to use familiar Microsoft Windows Active Directory Group Policy Objects (GPOs) and snap-in DeviceLock consoles to centrally define DLP policies and automatically push them to distributed agents for continual enforcement on both physical and virtual endpoints.
+DeviceLock DLP provides a straightforward approach to DLP management that allows security administrators to use familiar Microsoft Windows Active Directory Group Policy Objects (GPOs) and snap-in DeviceLock consoles to centrally define DLP policies and automatically push them to distributed agents for continual enforcement on both physical and virtual endpoints.

-With DeviceLock DLP Suite, administrators can centrally control, log, shadow-copy, alert, and analyze end-user data transfers to all types of peripheral devices and ports, as well as network communications on managed endpoint computers.
+With DeviceLock DLP, administrators can centrally control, log, shadow-copy, alert, and analyze end-user data transfers to all types of peripheral devices and ports, as well as network communications on managed endpoint computers.
 In addition, its agents detect and block hardware keyloggers to prevent their use in the theft of passwords and other proprietary or personal information.

-With its fine-grained endpoint contextual controls complemented by content filtering for the most vulnerable endpoint data channels, DeviceLock DLP Suite significantly reduces the risk of sensitive information leaking from employees' computers due to simple negligence or malicious intent.
+With its fine-grained endpoint contextual controls complemented by content filtering for the most vulnerable endpoint data channels, DeviceLock DLP significantly reduces the risk of sensitive information leaking from employees' computers due to simple negligence or malicious intent.
 DeviceLock DLP is a security platform that includes data protection policy templates and promotes compliance with corporate information handling rules, as well as legal mandates like HIPAA, Sarbanes-Oxley, and PCI DSS.